 The following points will help you basement mold prevention:

 Ventilate the apartment and also the basement regularly and be sure to ventilate only when the outside temperature is lower than the inside temperature.
+Preparing your appartment to a Section 8 Inspection?
+Read here about the requirements and how long it takes to move in.

 Let your new building dry completely.